• Contact

 Shooting with a different camera can inspire you, spark your creativity, change the way you look at taking an image, or inspire you to alter the way you edit your images.
 For example, after using a film camera you may aspire to have your digital images have a film-like look.

-Changing what you take picture with can help you get out of a creative rut quickly!
+Changing what you take pictures with can help you get out of a creative rut quickly.

 8. Tell a story